sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 <aside class="l-body box-note" markdown="1">

-UniBind is an example of a generalized alignment framework.
+UniBind<d-cite key="lyu2024unibind"></d-cite> is an example of a generalized alignment framework.
 Unlike traditional approaches, UniBind does not use text or image as the central anchor for aligning modalities.
 Instead, it builds alignment using a knowledge base or feature-centered representation.
 As shown in the image below:

 {% include figure.html path="assets/img/2025-04-28-unified-models/1732206695874.jpg" class="img-fluid" %}